whereareiam/Socialismus/README.md

   activity with detailed statistics.
 Ideal for monitoring chat trends, player activity, and more.
 - [Chatter](https://github.com/whereareiam/Chatter) *[WIP]* - Conditional chat helper!
 Your personal chat assistant that can help you with your chat needs.
 Great for adding a touch of automation to your server.
+- [Bridger](https://github.com/whereareiam/Bridger) *[WIP]* - The connection expert!
+Seamlessly link your server with Discord using DiscordSRV and similar plugins.

 ## Premium modules